season-studio/mindmap.svg.js/readme.md

 ## Release Notes

+### 1.0.7
+- Change getContrlMapKey for logging space key as "Space" and filter the single meta keys

 ### 1.0.6
 - Let the title of the topic can be break into multi-line
 - Add the "topic-rendering-extend" event into the environment to perform the extending rendering function